foldedtoad/dwm3000/README.md

 #### Establishing the Build Environment

-Before firmware made, you must establish the Zephyr build environment.
-In this readme, it is assumed `~/zephyr` is the root directory for Zephyr: make the appropiate changes if your Zephyr root path is different.
+Before the firmware can be built, you must establish the Zephyr-build environment.
+In this document it is assumed that `~/zephyr` is the root directory for Zephyr: make the appropiate changes if your Zephyr root path is different.
 ```
 > cd ~/zephyr/zephyrproject/zephyr
 > source zephyr-env.sh